-Print side Tray 1 or Tray 3 (LCT) Trays 2-4 Large capacity tray (LCT) Bypass tray
+Print side Tray 3 (LCT) Trays 1-4 Large capacity tray (LCT) Bypass tray

-One-sided 0

-" G6

-Two-sided 0

-0 "
+One- sided 60

+Two- sided (C) (10) -

-- In copier mode: - For details about how to make two-sided copies, see page 67 "Duplex Copying". - In printer mode: - To print on letterhead paper when [Auto Detect] is specified for [Letterhead Setting], you must specify [Letterhead] as the paper type in the printer driver's settings. - If a print job is changed partway through printing from one-sided to two-sided printing, one-sided output after the first copy may be printed facing a different direction.
+To print on letterhead paper when [Auto Detect] is specified for [Letterhead Setting], you must specify [Letterhead] as the paper type in the printer driver's settings.

+- If a print job is changed partway through printing from one-sided to two-sided printing, one-sided output after the first copy may be printed facing a different direction.
 To ensure all paper is output facing the same direction, specify different input trays for one-sided and two-sided printing.
-Note also that two-sided printing must be disabled for the tray specified for one-sided printing. - For details about how to make two-sided prints, see page 100 "Printing on Both Sides of Sheets".
+Note also that two-sided printing must be disabled for the tray specified for one-sided printing. - For details about how to make two-sided prints, see p.58 "Printing on Both Sides of Sheets".